 This message is also written into the protection logs.
 It is especially helpful if the error messages in your application are hidden.

-Remove the Protection.Developer.dll* file from the Bin (or Bin64) subdirectory of the FineReader Engine installation folder or just change its extension.
+Remove or rename the Protection.Developer.dll* file from the Bin (or Bin64) subdirectory of the FineReader Engine installation folder, or just change its extension.
 If you ever need to work with the Developer license on the same machine, just put the file back into the Bin (or Bin64) folder or change its extension back to the original one.